vladislavneon/RuBQ/README.md

 ## Introduction

 We present **RuBQ** (pronounced \[\`rubik\]) -- **Ru**ssian Knowledge **B**ase **Q**uestions, a KBQA dataset that consists of 1,500 Russian questions of varying complexity along with their English machine translations, corresponding SPARQL queries, answers, as well as a subset of Wikidata covering entities with Russian labels.
+300 RuBQ questions are unanswerable, which poses a new challenge for KBQA systems and makes the task more realistic.
+The dataset is based on a collection of quiz questions.
+The data generation pipeline combines automatic processing, crowdsourced and in-house verification, see details in the paper.
 To the best of our knowledge, this is the first Russian KBQA and semantic parsing dataset.
-The dataset is thought to be used as a development and test sets in cross-lingual transfer, few-shot learning, or learning with synthetic data scenarios.

 ## Links